 Opinions gold or brass are null.

 We chuck our flattery or abuse,

 I’ the teeth of some dead sage or fool,

 To mend the grinning of a skull.

-In the second to last stanza the speaker states that the opinions that”we” give might be “gold or brass.”
-Either way they don’t matter.
-The next lines continue to pass judgement on any who would speak poorly or positively about another.
-The opinions are stated forcefully, but in reality they don’t matter at all.
+In the second to last stanza, the speaker states that the opinions that ”we” give might be “gold or brass.”
+Either way, they don’t matter.
+The next lines continue to pass judgment on any who would speak poorly or positively about another.
+The opinions are stated forcefully, but in reality, they don’t matter at all.
 This relates back to the previous lines that discuss how everyone ends up in the grave.

 Be abstinent in praise and blame.

 The last stanza of ‘Died..’ gives Browning’s husband, and the reader, some well thought out advice.
 She asks that everyone hold back their “praise and blame.”
 One should not engage in the temptation as every single person is “still mortal.”
 Those who are “last and worst” and those who might be seen as standing “first” are the same.

 Rather than wasting one’s time on these judgments, the reader, and Browning’s husband, should take care to watch out for one another.
 The effort is better placed in lifting “so frail a fame” of one who needs boosting.
 One should not inflict greater damage to someone who is already dealing with shame.